-It is the most common type of patent and covers all new inventions and significant modification and improved process or product, having some utility.
-A utility patent is also referred to as ‘patent for the invention.’
+It is the most common type of patent and covers all new inventions and significant modifications and improved processes or products, having some utility.
+A utility patent is also referred to as a ‘patent for the invention.’
 The patent protects the rights of the inventor over his invention by preventing any third party to use, sell, or make the invention in question, without proper authorization.

 2. Design Patent

 An exclusive right providing legal protection to the ornamental design of a useful product is granted under the design patent.
-Design of a printer, shape of spoons, etc. are some examples that can be granted design patent.
+The design of a printer, the shape of spoons, etc. are some examples that can be granted a design patent.

 3. Plant Patent

-As the name suggests, plant patent is the patent granted on plants.
-New plants that are produced through asexual modes of reproduction like cutting, vegetative propagation, etc. are eligible to be granted plant patent.
+As the name suggests, a plant patent is a patent granted on plants.
+New plants that are produced through asexual modes of reproduction like cutting, vegetative propagation, etc. are eligible to be granted plant patents.
 However, plant patents are not granted in India.

 Requirements of a Patent

 Apart from being a new process, machine, or combination and composition of different matters, for the patent to be granted it is also required that the work be non-obvious and unique.
 Below mentioned are essential criteria that the work must fulfill, in order to be eligible for a grant of a patent –

 For an invention to be patented it is essential that the work is unique and novel.
 It should not have been made before, nor been published or described in any patent application before.
 It is of prime importance that the work in question should be different from already existing creations in any way and has not been made by anyone before.
 The requirement for the work to be new, unique, and not within the public domain is provided in Section 2 (l) of the Patent Act, 1970.